YoungFaithful/CapacityExpansion.jl/paper/paper.md

 # Summary

 ``CapacityExpansion`` is a Julia [@Bezanson:2017] implementation of an input-data-scaling capacity expansion modeling framework.
-It provides an extensible, multi-carrier, simple-to-use generation and transmission capacity expansion model that allows to address a diverse set of research questions in the area of energy systems planning and can be used to plan and validate energy systems at scales ranging from quarters to entire global regions.
+It provides an extensible, multi-carrier, simple-to-use generation and transmission capacity expansion model that allows to address a diverse set of research questions in the area of energy systems planning and can be used to plan and validate energy systems at scales ranging from districts to entire global regions.
 ``CapacityExpansion`` provides simple integration of (clustered) time-series, geographical, cost, and technology input data.
 The software features a modular model setup and an investment and dispatch optimization that uses the JUMP modeling language [@Dunning:2017].
 An interface is provided between the optimization result and further analysis.

 # Infrastructure planning in the energy sector